 My real name is Fungai Tichawangana.
 I have two home towns; Harare and Bulawayo, both in Zimbabwe.
 Bulawayo is where I grew up.
 Harare is where I was born and later lived for about 20 years.
 There was a time when I couldn’t decide if I wanted to be a photographer, or writer, or poet, or engineer, or goodness knows what else.
 When I came across this saying, it hit me.
 All these things I am interested in are me, but neither one of them alone is me.
 One of my weaknesses is that I take on a lot of projects, experiment with too many avenues at the same time; run of the mill Gemini thing, so I have consistently considered dropping the poetry or the photography or the writing so that I could focus on one thing, but inevitably I have gone through life picking up other titles instead; web developer, entrepreneur, journalist, husband, father ;-).

-A lot of these things do not exist in isolation (for instance, you can’t be a good parent without being a good entrepreneur- all that resource mobilization and marketing to the litte ones and teaching and planning, etc; Entrepreneurship 101) and I have always felt most fulfilled when I’ve been engaged in projects that demanded multiple skillsets.
+A lot of these things do not exist in isolation (for instance, being a parent is Entrepreneurship 101 – all that resource mobilization and marketing to the litte ones and teaching and planning, etc) and I have always felt most fulfilled when I’ve been engaged in projects that demanded multiple skillsets.
 For example, in 2008, I started Zimbo Jam, an arts and culture website which demanded my web development, writing and photography skills along with other new skills I had to develop along the way; heaven.
 And the Gemini thing; I don’t believe in horoscopes, but every time I read character profiles for Geminis I’m weirded out by how accurately they describe me.

 What does Iz Mazano mean?